Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 of the xnames of the associated NCNs.
 For example, `x3000` or `x3001`.

 When first [Enabling Rack Resiliency](Enabling_Rack_Resiliency.md), administrators can optionally specify prefixes to be used for Kubernetes zone names, Ceph zone names, or both.
-These prefixes will be prepende to the default zone names described above, separated by a `-` character (e.g. `myprefix-x3002`).
+These prefixes will be prepended to the default zone names described above, separated by a dash (`-`) character (e.g. `myprefix-x3002`).

 **NOTE:** Prefixes can only be specified during the initial enablement process.
 They cannot be changed, removed, or set later.